rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 * Physical bi-directional assets, eg. inverters
 * Logical bi-directional assets, eg. consumption from the grid and feed-in to the grid

-To archieve the real-life constraint one flow has to be zero when the other is larger zero, one would have to implement following relation:
+To achieve the real-life constraint one flow has to be zero when the other is larger zero, one would have to implement following relation:

 .. math::